ZacharyKhan/ZKCarousel/README.md

 If you're interested in contributing to `ZKCarousel`, please fork the repository and submit a pull request.
 All contributions are welcome and encouraged! :)

+For all bug reports, feature requests, etc. please submit an issue to the repository.

 ## License

 ZKCarousel is available under the MIT license.
 See the LICENSE file for more info.